blynkkk/blynkkk.github.io/new/en/event_notification.md

 Every event can additionally trigger notifications.

 You can:
-- Email
+- Send Emails
-- Push Notification on a smartphone/tablet.
+- Send Push Notification on a smartphone/tablet.
-- SMS (additional charges apply)
+- Send SMS (additional charges apply)

 #### Recipients
 You can assign different recipients to each event.